Photos courtesy of Haq Nawaz

 “The biggest thing I’ve learned, the major thing I would say, is that a business is not separate from society.
 You cannot just sell something, go back home, and not get involved with people.

-“One day when the family came that lived a couple of hours away, I called the family that lives in Brookfield and they came.
+“One day, when the family that lived a couple of hours away came to the store, I called the family that lives in Brookfield and they came right over.
 They got to know each other.
-One had a son and the other had a daughter.
+One had a son, and the other had a daughter.
 A year later, they had a marriage between them.
 Now the couple has a one-and-a-half-year-old boy.

 “Many times, people tell us they love coming here.
 There is something special about this store.

-“I took one employee with me to visit a bigger store.
+“I took someone with me to visit a bigger store.
 I said, ‘I wish I had that store.’

 “When we came back to this store, he said, ‘Do you want me to tell you something?
 You took me to the bigger store, and I like big aisles and all that, but I didn’t feel anything over there.
 I feel much better coming to your store.’